CloudLabsAI-Azure/Cloud-Native-Application/labguide/gl-Deploy theApplication-to-Azure-Kubernetes-Service.md

      ![](media/E4T1S1.png)

-1. Execute the below command to deploy the application described in the YAML files.
+1. Execute the command below to deploy the application described in the YAML files.
 You will receive a message indicating the item `kubectl` has created a web deployment and a web service.

-     >**Info**: The below kubectl command will create the Deployment workload and Service into the namespace that we have defined in the YAML files.
+     >**Info**: The below kubectl command will create the Deployment workload and Service in the namespace that we have defined in the YAML files.

       ```bash
       kubectl create --save-config=true -f web.deployment.yml -f web.service.yml